British Army incremental infantry companies: Special operations infantry

 In 2019, the government announced the formation of a new third battalion of the Royal Gurkha Rifles, intended for use as part of the Specialised Infantry Group, a formation intended to operate in the training and mentoring role with the armed forces of other nations.
 On 31 January 2020, the new battalion was officially formed with the formation of its first sub-unit, A (Coriano) Company, which was initially attached to 4th Battalion, The Rifles, pending the formation of the remainder of the battalion.
 (Note: Coriano Company was subsequently renamed as G (Coriano) Company in 2022.)
 However, in 2021 a new defence review reversed the decision to form a new battalion, with instead a number of individual companies to be formed intended to support and reinforce the army where needed.
 A second new company, F (Falklands) Company, was formed on 18 November 2021, attached to 2nd Battalion, The Princess of Wales's Royal Regiment.
 A third special operations company, A (Krithia) Company, was formed in September 2024, becoming the first Gurkha unit to be stationed in Northern Ireland.
+Each of the new companies were subsequently attached to a battalion of the Rangers, the newly formed special operations regiment.